-The Japanese style nama chocolates are also ganache based, commercially made with fresh cream (nama means fresh or raw in Japanese), but take less cream and more chocolate in the formulation (as compared to classic truffles).
+The original Japanese nama chocolates are also ganache based, but they are made with real fresh cream (nama means fresh or raw in Japanese).
+They also have a smaller proportion of cream to chocolate (as compared to classic truffles).

-Because you don’t need to roll the truffles by hand, all that messy business of chocolate stuck to your hands, kitchen counter, your hair and clothes and the cat whiskers is gone and you can have chocolate only where it matters: in your mouth.
+Because you don’t need to roll the truffles by hand, all that messy business of chocolate stuck to your hands, kitchen counter, your hair and clothes and the cat whiskers is gone and you can have chocolate only where it matters: in your mouth!

 Brandy or Cognac – nama chocolates take much of their flavor from the alcohol in them.
 No, the Champagne is definitely not enough… The Champagne nama from the Japanese Royce’ brand uses brandy and Champagne combined.